jundalisay/superb/content/en/research/smith/jurisprudence/part-5/chapter-3.md

-+++
+---
+heading: Chapter 3
+title: "The Rights of Neutral Nations"
+weight: 16
+author: "Adam Smith"
+icon: /icons/smith.png
+image: "/covers/lectures.jpg"
-title=  "The Rights of Neutral Nations" heading=  "Chapter 3 of Part 5" description=  "The rule of justice with respect to neutral nations is, that they should suffer no injury as they have offended no party." date=  2015-09-09 image=  "/covers/lectures.jpg" linkb=  "/research/smith/jurisprudence/part-5/chapter-2" linkbtext=  "Chapter 2" linkf=  "/research/smith/jurisprudence/part-5/chapter-4" linkftext=  "Chapter 4" icon=  "/icons/smith.png"
+description: "The rule of justice with respect to neutral nations is, that they should suffer no injury as they have offended no party"
-+++
+---

 Third, we next show what is due to neutral nations from the belligerent powers.

 The rule of justice with respect to neutral nations is, that they should suffer no injury as they have offended no party.

 In a war between France and England, the Dutch should have the liberty of trading to both countries, as in peacetime, because they have injured neither.
-They can trade to them freely unless when they=
+They can trade to them freely unless when they:
 - carry contraband goods, or
 - are going to a besieged town.